ecolijah/vercel-clone/README.md

 - I would test this by clearing the DNS cache (or open an incognito window) and visiting [http://srnwx.ecolijah.com:3001/index.html](http://srnwx.ecolijah.com:3001/index.html), which is connected to port 3001 and requesting the resource index.html.

 ## Conclusions

+-**Containerization:** During the build phase, it seemed a bit finnicky to be using build folder or distribution folders and then uploading them to s3.
+This uncomfortable feeling came about in many ways, but mostly because of the disparity in configurations that would be possible when actually supporting a large and diverse consumer base.
+This is where containerization obvioulsy comes into play, but i did not yet have any experience with it, and was pretty much over this learning experience at that point.
+However, containerization will now be my next learning escapade, as it is a norm in commercialized tech.
+Also, the concept is satisfying.

+-**Seperation of Upload/Deploy Services:** At first glance, the seperation and redundancy of the upload and deploy services may seem like a stupid way to get the job done.
+But when you take into consideration the bottlenecking effect some large builds may have on the sequential nature of this project it becomes clear.
+By seperating the services into 2 different nodejs runtimes, as well as express servers, and adding a queue between them; We ensure that the building of the applications has no slow-down effect on the upload service.